singlestore-labs/mcp-server-singlestore/README.md

 With MCP, you can use Claude Desktop, Cursor, or any compatible MCP client to interact with SingleStore using natural language, making it easier to perform complex operations effortlessly.

+💡 **Pro Tip**: Not sure what the MCP server can do?
+Just type `/help` in your chat!
+The MCP server exposes its capabilities through tools that the LLM understands, so you can get a complete overview of available features or ask specific questions like "How do I work with SingleStore workspaces?"
+The LLM will guide you through the available features and help you accomplish your tasks.

 ## Requirements

 - Python >= v3.11.0